 PCC Library has a number of special and specialized collections that are described here.

 The African Film Collection represents feature and documentary films from the African continent.
-Most of these films were made by African directors.
 Each year, Portland Community College is part of the Cascade Festival of African Films.
-To support this event, the library has purchased many of these films for use by PCC faculty, staff and students.
+The festival donates films shown every year to the PCC Library.
+Use the African Film Collection Request Form to get these items delivered to a campus library.

 The Rev John H. Jackson Collection consists of a variety of hand-written sermons, photographs, certificates and personal effects from one of the premier leaders in the African American community during the 1960s.